 The inaugural Breakthrough Victoria Challenge aims to drive investment in innovative solutions to address emerging environmental problems.

 Solar energy has played a crucial role in Australia’s transition away from fossil fuels with more than 600,000 installed across Victoria.
 Panels have an average lifespan of 15 to 25 years before they need replacing due to technological advances, damage or lowered efficiency.
-With more than three million rooftop solar installations across the country, over 180,000 tonnes of solar panel waste are expected to be generated in Victoria by 2035, according to data from the Clean Energy Regulator.
+With more than three million rooftop solar installations across the country, over 180,000 tonnes of solar panel waste are estimated to be generated in Victoria by 2035, based on Clean Energy Regulator data.

 Breakthrough Victoria is calling for novel, commercial and scalable solutions that create high-value products from end-of-life solar panels, reducing the number of panels going to landfill and increasing the return from the panels through clean separation technology.
 Innovations may include new separation and recycling technologies, collection and logistics developments and ways to maximise harvesting of materials to create new, high value products.

 Breakthrough Victoria CEO Grant Dooley said: “Victoria has a strong track record of innovation, and we are looking for innovators to solve the issue of solar panel waste well before it becomes a much bigger problem.”